Selling a Flat With Cladding Guide

 High Pressure Laminate

 High Pressure Laminate, or HPL, is a form of cladding typically manufactured by layering sheets of wood or paper fibre with a resin.
 Bound together by heat and pressure.
 Depending on the composition of the entire cladding system and the method of its installation, HPL can be safe on existing buildings.

 Metal Composite Material in short MCM, is a type of cladding consisting of two metal cover sheets and a fire-rated core.

 The vast majority of cladding is completely safe.

 In more recent years, an Exterior Wall Fire Protection Inspection form (EWS1 form) was created.
 The EWS1 form ensures that the building meets the requirements of the latest government standards.
 In short, building owners can confirm that the external wall systems are “safe” or “unsafe”.

-What should you know about selling a house with cladding?
+What should you know about selling a flat with cladding?